YellowJacketLinux/CPAN-RPM/README.md

 consoles without a proper UTF-8 font available, as is sometimes the case when booting without a GUI where bitmap fonts are used.

+A Table of Contents and some structural cleanup is needed.

 ### Copyright and License

 This README file is (c)2024 Michael A. Peters and licensed under the ‘GNU Free